lllyasviel/ControlNet-v1-1-nightly/README.md

 **Improvements in Segmentation 1.1:**

 1. COCO protocol is supported.
 The previous Segmentation 1.0 supports about 150 colors, but Segmentation 1.1 supports another 182 colors from coco.
+2. Resumed from Segmentation 1.0.
+All previous inputs should still work.

 ## ControlNet 1.1 Openpose